wqian94/AuO/README.md

 Increasing the zoom allows the user to set trimmings and playback points more accurately;
 decreasing the zoom allows the user to better navigate through the entire audio track.

+## Panning

+At any point, the user can pan by dragging the graphs where the ticker and trimming boxes do not cover the graphs.
+Dragging from right to left will pan right, and dragging from left to right will pan left.

 ## Idling